-- Spoofed in the episode Space Mutiny, where a monk chorus starts up as a crewman shows the mysterious oracular aliens to their quarters.
-Mike chimes in: "Sorry about the singing, we've got Benedictine monks in the floorboards — we have set out some traps with fresh bread and brandy, though."
+- Spoofed in the episode Space Mutiny, where a synthesized "aahh" chorus starts up as a crewman shows the mysterious oracular aliens to their quarters.
+Mike chimes in: "So yeah, we've got an infestation of Benedictine monks in the floorboards — we have set out some traps with fresh bread and brandy, though."

 - In a scene cut from the movie, the gang is forced into a shelter when the Satellite of Love passes through a meteor shower.
 The classic Captivity Harmonica plays as the camera pans past everyone coping — including Crow playing the harmonica.

-- Film Noir parody Fatal Instinct uses a home stereo for tense, dramatic music during a confrontational argument... and after one person finishes, the other changes tracks to THEIR power music and continues to argue, and vice versa.
+- This Film Noir parody uses a home stereo for tense, dramatic music during a confrontational argument... and after one person finishes, the other changes tracks to THEIR power music and continues to argue, and vice versa.

-- Also, Sean Young's character is constantly followed by a saxophone player playing her sultry theme (except when he had another gig, and got a trumpet player to stand in).
-Also, apparently the main character's bathtub faucet is linked to a tense music cue (the resurgence of which leads the main character to remark "Damn faucet keeps turning on all by itself").
+- Apparently the main character's bathtub faucet is linked to a tense music cue (the resurgence of which leads the main character to remark "Damn faucet keeps turning on all by itself").